MicrosoftDocs/azure-docs/articles/purview/how-to-search-catalog.md

 Once you enter in your search, Azure Purview returns a list of data assets a user is a data reader for to that matched to the keywords entered in.

 The Azure Purview relevance engine sorts through all the matches and ranks them based on what it believes their usefulness is to a user.
-For example, a table that matches on multiple keywords that a data steward has assigned glossary terms and given a description is likely going to be more interesting to a data consumer than a folder which has been unannotated.
-A large set of factors determine an asset’s relevance score and the Azure Purview search team is constantly tuning the relevance engine to ensure the top search results have value to you.
+For example, a data consumer is likely more interested in a table curated by a data steward that matches on multiple keywords than an unannotated folder.
+Many factors determine an asset’s relevance score and the Azure Purview search team is constantly tuning the relevance engine to ensure the top search results have value to you.

-If the top results don’t include the assets you are looking for, you can use the facets on the left-hand side to filter down by business metadata such glossary terms, classifications and the containing collection.
-If you are interested in a particular data source type such as Azure Data Lake Storage Gen2 or Azure SQL Database, you can use the source type pill filter to narrow down your search.
+If the top results don’t include the assets you're looking for, you can use the facets on the left-hand side to filter down by business metadata such glossary terms, classifications, and the containing collection.
+If you're interested in a particular data source type such as Azure Data Lake Storage Gen2 or Azure SQL Database, you can use a pill filter to narrow down your search.

 > [!NOTE]
-> Search will only return assets in collections you are a data reader or curator for.
+> Search will only return assets in collections you're a data reader or curator for.
 For more information, see [create and manage Collections](how-to-create-and-manage-collections.md).

 :::image type="content" source="./media/how-to-search-catalog/search-results.png" alt-text="Screenshot showing the results of a search" border="true":::